 Sometimes, those aches are more than just a nuisance.

 In America today, neck and back pain can seem as typical as the common cold.
 And once you’ve reached adulthood, you’re likely to experience some bouts with it at multiple times throughout your life.
-A quick Internet search will reveal the seemingly countless ways you can deal with this pain, from potions and lotions to various devices and contraptions.
-But the truth is, most back pain episodes will resolve on their own with little intervention required on your part.
+A quick Internet search will reveal the seemingly countless ways you can deal with this pain, from taking medication such as cymbalta, potions and lotions to various devices and contraptions.
+CBD has also become an increasingly popular form of medication because of its mass availability.
+Many have been looking for CBD to support them with their back pain.
+There are times where back pain episodes will resolve on their own with little intervention required on your part.
 That can be tough to tolerate in a fast-paced world that allows for little downtime.
 A few days of dealing with back pain can genuinely feel like a lifetime to some people.

 Further complicating the matter is this fact: Some of those neck and back pain episodes may be signaling more than just your average strain or ache.
 But how do you know?
 Here are some signs that a visit to your doctor is in order

 A traumatic event.
 If you’re experiencing any type of pain that’s the result of trauma to the body – a car accident, a fall or an assault, for example – then a visit to the doctor is entirely in order.
 Don’t shake it off as no big deal.
 From spinal cord lacerations to vertebral fractures, a traumatic event can absolutely cause damage to the spine, even if you’re able to get up and walk right after it happened.
 When spinal injuries go undiagnosed and untreated, they can result in much bigger problems down the road.
+For example, cauda equina is a disorder that can be caused by a vehicle accident and lead to more life threatening injuries such as paralysis, if not treated and diagnosed correctly.
+If this is the case, looking into previous cauda equina claims can give you an idea of what you can do and what sort of justice you can receive, say getting back lost earnings from work and time from the period you were unable to spend with your family.
 So don’t wait.
 Get to your doctor and have the pain evaluated by an expert asap.

 Limb numbness and/or tingling.
 Some people describe it as a “pins and needles” sensation; others describe it as a complete loss of feeling – but however it presents, it usually signals an issue with the nerves in the affected area of the back or neck.
 A variety of conditions can cause numbness and tingling in the limbs, from sciatica to spinal stenosis or a herniated disc.
 All of them warrant proper diagnosis and treatment by a spine health expert because prolonged irritation of nerves can lead to permanent damage, and in some cases, disability later on